MrSpadala/n-body/README.md

 ## Implementation

 It runs an algorithm quadratic in the number of particles to calculate the force that one particle exerts on all the other ones.
 It runs multiple workers in parallel.
+It requires no external dependency

 ## How to run